uncle22/serendipity/README.md

 Our current members are:
 PatimusxPrime - Patrick Healy, patimusxprime@gmail.com
 jimmyco2008 - James Spinella, james.robert.spinella@gmail.com
-nitsua98 - Austin Huang, austinh98@gmail.com
+nitsua98 - Austin Hung, austinh98@gmail.com

 If you are interested in this project feel free to contact either Jimmy or Patrick via XDA or email to join!